shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ### Displaying the channel Frequency

-Press and hold the **Black button** to display the Rx and Tx frequency in both DMR and FM mode.
+Press and hold the **SK1 button** to display the Rx and Tx frequency in both DMR and FM mode.

 ### Displaying FM specific channel information

-Press and hold the **Black button** to display FM specific information: CTCSS / DCS and squelch setting.
+Press and hold the **SK1 button** to display FM specific information: CTCSS / DCS and squelch setting.

 ### Listening on a repeater input

-Pressing the **Black button** and **Blue button** enables the radio to receive on the input to a repeater.
+Pressing the **SK1 button** and **Function button** enables the radio to receive on the input to a repeater.
 This works on both DMR and FM repeaters.
 This also shows the channel information as described above.